meta-x/paths/README.md

 - Route definition does not support contextualized routes - they **must be explicitely defined**!
 This means you need to specify the whole path for routes (i.e. you need to use `/user/sign/in`, `/user/sign/up`, `/user/sign/out` - there's no way to do `/user` and then have the sub-routes `/in`, `/up`, `/out` under the `/user` context).
 Sorry about that.

-- For wildcards/route parameters, use the traditional way of defining a path like `/this/path/accepts/:anything/there`. `paths` will put a parameter named `:anything` in the request's `:params` map - which you may optionally obtain by declaring it in the handler's argument list.
+- For wildcards and route parameters, use the traditional way of defining a path like `/this/path/accepts/:anything/there`. `paths` will put a parameter named `:anything` in the request's `:params` map - which you may optionally obtain by declaring it in the handler's argument list.

 Example routes definition:
 ```clojure